Offirmo/offirmo-monorepo--2021-legacy/1-foundation/practical-logger-browser/README.md

 ## Usage

-**Note: for even more power, you may want to use [Offirmo’s Universal Debug API](https://github.com/Offirmo/offirmo-monorepo/wiki/Offirmo%E2%80%99s-Universal-Debug-Api) which wraps this lib!**
+**Magic ✨ you may not have to bundle this lib!
+You may want to use [Offirmo’s Universal Debug API](https://github.com/Offirmo/offirmo-monorepo/wiki/Offirmo%E2%80%99s-Universal-Debug-Api) which wraps this lib!**

 ```javascript
 import { createLogger } from '@offirmo/practical-logger-browser'